sous-chefs/vim/README.md

 ## Dependencies:

-* The compile recipe uses the mercurial cookbook.
+* The source recipe uses the mercurial cookbook.
-* The settings recipe uses the git cookbook.

 Attributes
 ==========